ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/milgram.md

 --8<-- "snippets/submission_rate_limit.md"

-### Psychology Partitions Name Changes
+### Partition Name Changes

-To bring the Psychology private partitions in agreement with existing YCRC naming conventions, the partitions have been renamed as follows.
-These changes make it more clear to all Milgram users which partitions are for common use and which are reserved for Psychology users.
+To bring the Milgram commons and Psychology private partitions in agreement with the existing YCRC naming conventions, we have renamed the following partitions.
+Full details of which nodes are in each partition are in the table below.

 * gpu -> psych_gpu
 * scavenge -> psych_scavenge

-We have also consolidated the short, long and verylong partitions into two partitions.
-As with the previous paradigm, all non-gpu nodes are be available to these partitions, but psych_week usage is limited to 1/3 of the total cores count.
+* gpu_commons -> gpu
+* scavenge_all -> scavenge

+The Psychology short, long and verylong partitions have also been consolidated into two partitions:

 * psych_day: for jobs with a walltime of less than or equal to 24 hours
 * psych_week: for jobs with a walltime less than or equal to 7 days.

-Starting on April 8th, regardless of which name you use (previous or new version), your jobs are redirected to the appropriate "new" partition (as seen when running `squeue`).
-At a later date, we plan to deactivate the old partition names, so we recommend that you update your scripts to use the new names at your earliest convenience.
+As of the June maintenance, short, long and verylong no longer work. scavenge_all, scavenge, gpu_commons and gpu all point the appropriate commons nodes.
+At the end of June, scavenge_all and gpu_commons will be removed and no longer work. *Please update your scripts accordingly at your earliest convenience.

 ### Public Partitions